 Classification

-The accounting classification of financial assets and liabilities determines the way in which they are measured and changes in those values are presented in the statement of profit or loss and comprehensive income.
+The accounting classification of financial assets and liabilities determines the way in which they are measured and changes in those values are presented in the statement of profit or loss and other comprehensive income.
 Financial assets and liabilities are classified on their initial recognition.

 The initial classification of a financial instrument shall take into account contractual terms including those relating to future variations.
 Once the classification of a financial instrument is determined at initial recognition, re-assessment is only required subsequently when there has been a modification of contractual terms that is relevant to an assessment of the classification.

 Financial assets and financial liabilities at fair value through profit and loss comprise financial assets and financial liabilities held for trading and those designated as such on initial recognition.
 Investments in shares and other variable yield securities, units in unit trusts, and debt and other fixed income securities are designated as at fair value through profit or loss on initial recognition, as they are managed on a fair value basis in accordance with the Syndicate’s investment strategy.
-Other financial assets, principally certain debt and other fixed-income securities are designated as available for sale.
+Other financial assets, principally certain debt and other fixed-income securities are classified as available for sale.

 The Syndicate does not hold any non-derivative financial assets or financial liabilities for trading purposes although derivatives (assets or liabilities) held by the Syndicate are categorised as held for trading.